-Prenuptial & Postnuptial Agreement Lawyer in Orange County
+Orange County Prenuptial & Postnuptial Agreement Lawyer

 Many married couples and engaged couples often get a wary feeling when discussing prenuptial and postnuptial agreements.
 It is no secret that these agreements have notoriously received bad press by taking the romance out of a wedding and impending marriage.
-However, prenuptial and postnuptial agreements serve an important purpose by protecting your own assets upon entering into a marriage, regardless as to whether it is your first marriage.
-Both have been gaining popularity in recent years, not only because of the downturn of the economy, but also due to the evolution of the agreements themselves.
+However, prenuptial and postnuptial agreements serve an important purpose by protecting your own assets upon entering into a marriage, regardless of whether it is your first marriage.
+Both have been gaining popularity in recent years, not only because of the downturn of the economy but also due to the evolution of the agreements themselves.

 Prenuptial agreements are also used to help outline potential spousal support, alimony, child support, child visitation, child custody arrangements and agreements if a future divorce, legal separation, or annulment took place.

 Postnuptial agreements operate in the same manner as prenuptial agreements, although these are signed and agreed to after a wedding.
-In recent years, postnuptial agreements have evolved to provide a framework for a marriage, rather than a framework on the disposition of assets and division of property.
+In recent years, postnuptial agreements have evolved to provide a framework for marriage, rather than a framework for the disposition of assets and division of property.
 Modern couples have now increasingly begun looking to postnuptial agreements years after their wedding in order to request a spouse spend a set limit of money or participate in a set number of chores.

 Postnuptial agreements have additionally received substantial press lately because of the more modern way in which they are being used now.
 Many spouses are now turning to postnuptial agreements to help draft an outline of their marriage essentially, including small details like which family the spouses will spend Christmas with, or defines the budget for home décor.
 Postnuptial agreements are now being used for a wide variety of marital issues and are now used throughout all income brackets, not just the high net worth individuals.
 A savvy married couple may want to consider looking into drafting a postnuptial agreement to help break out the household chores and define future spending obligations.